CareLab

 CareLab consists of a simulated patient care environment for research purposes based on a typical hospital single patient room.

 Prolonged bed rest without repositioning can lead to pressure injuries.
 Preventive measures focus on education and the need for frequent repositioning.
 Many caregivers do not understand the detrimental effects of pressure injuries until it is too late and find it difficult to adhere to repositioning schedules to prevent pressure injuries.
 Research in CareLab to develop the Pressure Injury Management and Education System (PrIME) will help provide education and prompting to those at risk of developing pressure injuries and their caregivers who look after them.
+Research also includes novel in-bed monitoring of the patient’s position to identify when repositioning is needed.

 Recent Research